opendocsg/opendoc-supreme-court-judgements/2019_SGHCF_3/report.md

 #### The car

 24     The car was purchased around April 2016.
 It is the Plaintiff’s submission that it should be excluded because it was paid for using the CPF savings that he withdrew.
-Accordingly, to include the car in the pool of matrimonial assets would amount to double counting if the CPF savings that were withdrawn were also included in the pool.[\[note: 15\]](#Ftn_15) However, as submitted by the Defendant, the car was purchased before the Plaintiff withdrew his CPF savings in August 2016, and the hire purchase agreement dated 14 April 2016 showed that a cash payment of $69,999.00 was made and hire purchase repayments of $557.00 per month started in May 2016.
+Accordingly, to include the car in the pool of matrimonial assets would amount to double counting if the CPF savings that were withdrawn were also included in the pool.[^15] However, as submitted by the Defendant, the car was purchased before the Plaintiff withdrew his CPF savings in August 2016, and the hire purchase agreement dated 14 April 2016 showed that a cash payment of $69,999.00 was made and hire purchase repayments of $557.00 per month started in May 2016.
 The source of funds for the purchase could not have been the Plaintiff’s CPF savings, and would have been from his other savings.
 I therefore accept the Defendant’s submission that there is no double counting of CPF savings when the car is included in the pool of matrimonial assets.

 25     Where assets acquired after the separation could be attributed to the Plaintiff alone, they should not be included in the pool of matrimonial assets.
 Since the car was bought using his savings, if there is evidence that it was bought using savings accumulated after the separation, it would be excluded from the pool of matrimonial assets.
 As there is no evidence of what the source of funds for the purchase of the car was, I hold that the car is a matrimonial asset that is available for division.